Company Formation in Finland

 Finland is ranked among the European countries that offer the best conditions to do business due to the developed transparent legislative base and stable economic situation in the country.

-Foreign companies are restricted in certain ways when performing in the field of broadcasting, passenger transport (public transport), national postal delivery, and energy industry.
+Foreign companies are restricted in certain ways when performing in the field of broadcasting, passenger transport (public transport), gambling, national postal delivery, and the energy industry.

 In 2015, the country found itself among the top ten world countries in the category “Ease of Doing Business.